 Naturalizations and immigration records are an extremely valuable part of any application for Ancestry Passports or VISA’s.
 I provide a service for anyone looking to Immigrate to get Citizenship in a foreign country from South Africa.
 Over 39 000 Naturalizations from 1943 – 1976 can be now found here.

-If you are you looking for proof of ancestry to find out or not whether you are illegible for Immigration to the United Kingdom, Germany or Russia or any EU country.
+If you are looking for proof of ancestry to find out or not whether you are illegible for immigration to the United Kingdom, Germany or Russia, or any EU country.

 If you can provide me with the name of your ancestor at the time of their arrival in South Africa and the year of the event, I can provide you with a quotation to get the reference of their Naturalization and when they were Naturalized in South Africa.
-This number you will need before you got to Home Affairs for a copy of the document.
-Most naturalization records post 1910 are held at the Department of Home Affairs in Pretoria.
-The reference generally also includes possibly the two surnames as many people anglicised their surnames when coming to South Africa.
+This number you will need before you go to Home Affairs for a copy of the document.
+Most naturalization records post-1910 are held at the Department of Home Affairs in Pretoria.
+The reference generally also includes possibly the two surnames as many people anglicized their surnames when coming to South Africa.
 The entry will provide: